 \section{The conditional variational information bottleneck approach}

-In the proposed HiTOC framework, we consider three objectives: (i) to train a conditional module that encodes the subtask representation $\mathbf{c}$ to preserve the action-relevant information from the subtask $\mathbf{s}$; (ii) to train the JSCC encoder and decoder such that the encoder produces $\mathbf{z}$ given $\hat{\mathbf{c}}$ and the decoder reconstructs $\mathbf{y}$ given $\mathbf{c}$, while only keeping information related to the action; and (iii) to ensure that the task-specific image $\mathbf{y}$ retains the action-related information contained in the received latent representation $\hat{\mathbf{z}}$.
-To jointly achieve these, we define the following loss function:
+In the proposed HiTOC framework, we consider the following three objectives: (i) train a conditional module that encodes the subtask representation $\mathbf{c}$ to preserve the action-relevant information from the subtask $\mathbf{s}$; (ii) train the JSCC encoder and decoder such that the encoder produces $\mathbf{z}$ given $\hat{\mathbf{c}}$ and the decoder reconstructs $\mathbf{y}$ given $\mathbf{c}$, while only keeping information related to the action; and (iii) ensure that the task-specific image $\mathbf{y}$ retains the action-related information contained in the received latent representation $\hat{\mathbf{z}}$.
+To jointly achieve these objectives, we define the following loss function: